booherbg/interactive-pumpkin/README.md

 - Work across different controllers automatically
 - Display with a dashed border in the UI (marked with 🔗)
 - Use WLED's native multi-segment API for efficiency
+- Perfect for synchronized effects across the entire display

 ### Creating Multiple Configurations